daveguz97/daveguz97/README.md

-## Hi there, my name is David Guzman
+## Hi there 👋, my name is David Guzman

 ### Fun Facts about me